Kargi, Kenya

 Kargi is a village in Marsabit County, located in the north-eastern portion of Kenya.
 Its about 50 km from Marsabit, and about 430 km from the country's capital, Nairobi.

 Infrastructure

-The town has a mosque, a catholic church, two primary schools, and a dispensary.
+The town has a mosque, a Catholic church, three primary schools, an all-boys secondary school, and a dispensary.
 The town also has a water pan to the north.
-Manyattas, or a group of huts forming a unit within a fence characterise the towns fringes.
+Manyattas, or a group of huts forming a unit within a fence, characterise the towns fringes.

 Demographics

 Kargi is estimated to be made up of 2,064 households, and 26% of its residents can read and write.

 Geography

 Kargi is located on the Korolle Oasis inside the Chalbi Desert.
-The oasis and town are a stop for the animals of the Rendille, Gabra and Borana to have a drink.
+The oasis and town are a stop for the animals of the Rendille, Gabra and Borana to drink.

 Climate

 Kargi has a Tropical savanna climate.
-The district’s yearly temperature is 26.6 C, 4.1% higher than Kenya’s average.
+The district's yearly temperature is 26.6 C, 4.1% higher than Kenya's average.
 Kargi typically receives about 130.92 mm of precipitation and has 120.09 rainy days, or 32.9% of the time.
+This area has high heat, compared to the chilly Marsabit weather.
+Pastoralists who used to stay along the slopes of Marsabit drive down to Kargi for the sunshine.